fortenforge/e/_posts/2020-10-10-california-propositions.md

 tags: politics
 ---

 For over a hundred years, the state of California has allowed its voters to enact legislation via a direct yes or no vote through its proposition system.
-This has made a lot of people angry and has been widely regarded as a bad move.
+This has made a lot of people very angry and been widely regarded as a bad move.

 <!--more-->